eternity1984/node-red-contrib-friendly-id/README.md

 ## v0.2.x migration [example flows]
 In version `0.1.x`, the node was depend on a `payload` property (`msg.payload`).
-In version `0.2.x`, these restrictions will be lifted to prevents node wires from becoming complicated.
+In version `0.2.x`, Input / output can be specified, preventing node wiring from becoming complicated.

 **Okay, so let's walk through some use case scenarios...**